snailtail/AoC2024/README.md

 I was probably lucky, because the tree was smaller than I expected - and more concentrated to the middle of the grid.
 But I just looped the test until I saw a christmas tree in the output, and then recorded how many "seconds" had elapsed.
 Fun day - nice with an easy challenge to switch things up from day 13... :D

+## --- Day 15: Warehouse Woes ---

+Again attempting this puzzle a few days after it's original release because of - well life. :D

+Part 1 was again quite straightforward.
+Just handle a map and some basic checking if moves can be made, and stuff like that.
+Again TDD helps a lot with figuring out where to go next.
+Starting with basic tests and building up to more complete solutions.

+Part 2 looks a bit trickier...
+I'm going to have to check that out later, after work or during lunch break maybe.
+The movement stuff is going to be a lot more complex I think.